gitlabhq/gitlabhq/doc/gitlab-geo/disaster-recovery.md

 1. Success!
 The secondary node has now been promoted to primary node.

-    If you updated the DNS records for the primary domain, these changes may not have yet propogated depending on the previous DNS records TTL.
+    If you updated the DNS records for the primary domain, these changes may not have yet propagated depending on the previous DNS records TTL.

 ## Add secondary nodes to a promoted primary